TuesdayBenedict/TuesdayBenedict/README.md

-- 👋 Hi, I’m Tuesday Benedict
+👋 Hey, I'm Tuesday Benedict!
-- 👀 I’m interested in writing programs
-- 🌱 I’m currently learning Dart & flutter
-- 💞️ I’m looking to collaborate on github
-- 📫 You can reach me via email - proftb5star@gmail.com and phone - +1249139115121
+Passionate about programming, currently diving into Dart & Flutter.
+Eager to collaborate on GitHub projects.
+📫 Reach out at proftb5star@gmail.com.
+Let's code and create together!

 <!---